 As shown in Fig. 02, the symmetry of the object is exploited to create a reduced model for computation.
 Nodes are placed along the lines (in 2D) and planes (in 3D) of symmetry.
 These nodes placed along the lines/planes of symmetries are constrained for displacement perpendicular to these lines/surfaces and rotations along the line/surfaces.
 Considering just a quarter of the CAD model allows for >75% reduction in the computational effort and time!

-Tip 01: Does the model being meshed have any symmetry?
+Tip 01: Does the CAD model being meshed have any symmetry?
 The symmetry could be along a plane or could be along an axis.

-Interfaces and boundaries
+Meshing Considerations Interfaces and Boundaries

-- When geometry changes, elements cannot cross these boundaries and it is necessary to have nodes at the interface
+- When geometry changes, elements cannot cross these boundaries, and it is necessary to have nodes at the interface

 - When loads change abruptly, nodes need to be present at the interface where the load suddenly changes